-It’s hard to believe that one of the calmest, greenest neighborhoods in New York is in the shadows of the World Trade Center and the bustling Financial District.
+It’s hard to believe that one of the calmest, greenest neighborhoods in New York City is in the shadows of the World Trade Center and the bustling Financial District.
 But that’s exactly part of the appeal of Battery Park City.

 This lush sliver of southwest Manhattan didn’t have such grassy beginnings, though.
 Once a vibrant shipping hub, the area, and its piers languished through the mid-20th century.
 It wasn’t until the late 1960s that the Battery Park City Authority created a plan to redevelop the neighborhood as a mixed-use community for residential buildings, commercial properties and plenty of parks.
 The area was expanded using landfill from the World Trade Center construction site (you know, for all those parks!) and the first buildings started popping up in the early 1980s.

 About 10 years later, Battery Park City finally took shape as the neighborhood we recognize today: A quiet enclave with gorgeous views of the Hudson River, ample outdoor space, captivating museums, tucked-away monuments and plenty of good eats.

 Looking to spend the day in this local hangout?
 Here are 12 fun things to do in Battery Park City.

 Take the Ferry to the Statue of Liberty and Ellis Island